Proof Normalisation in a Logic Identifying Isomorphic Propositions

+The operational semantics of the calculus is defined by two relations: an equivalence relation, and a reduction relation.

-Each isomorphism taken as equivalence between types induces an equivalence between terms, given by relation $\eq$.
-Four possible rules exist however for the isomorphism~\eqref{iso:distrib}, depending of which distribution is taken into account: elimination or introduction of conjunction, and elimination or introduction of implication.
+\begin{definition} The symmetric relation $\eq$ is the smallest contextually closed relation defined by the rules given in Table~\ref{tab:opSemSym}. \end{definition} Each isomorphism induces an equivalence between terms.
+Two rules however correspond to the isomorphism~\eqref{iso:distrib}, depending on which distribution is taken into account: elimination or introduction of implication.
+We write $\eq^*$ for the transitive and reflexive closure of $\eq$.
+Note that $\eq^*$ is an equivalence relation.

-Only two rules in the symmetric relation $\eq$ are not a direct consequence of an isomorphism: rules \rulelabel{(subst)} and \rulelabel{(split)}.
-The former allows to update the types signature of the Church-style terms.
-The latter is needed to be used in combination to rule \rulelabel{(dist$_{ei}$)} when the argument in the projection is not a $\lambda$-abstraction, but a $\lambda$-abstraction plus something else (cf.~Example~\ref{ex:split}).

-Rule \rulelabel{($\delta$)} has been added to deal with curryfication, (cf.~Example~\ref{ex:delta}).
-Notice that the condition in this rule not only asks for the term to not be a sum, but to not be equivalent to a sum.
-Lemma~\ref{lem:finiteClasses} ensures that the equivalent classes defined by relation $\eq^*$, $\{\ve s~|~\ve s \eq^* \ve r\}$, are finite, and since the relation is computable, the side condition of \rulelabel{($\delta$)} is decidable.